Fund Sales Growth by Safely Extending Customer Payment Terms

 Cash flow is a problem for companies, especially staffing firms whose customers are experiencing explosive growth.
 However, these customers may be strapped for cash because of the previous issues we stated.
 The vicious cycle of poor cash flow continues along the value chain.
 How many small businesses need quick capital?

-Bankers Factoring has a robust offering of financing vehicles for our clients and their customers experiencing staffing cash flow issues.
+Bankers Factoring has a robust range of financing solutions for our clients experiencing staffing cash flow issues.

 Paying for New Staff Growth Solution